 How Long Does Meth Stay in Your Blood?

 How long does meth stay in your blood system?
 Substances are immediately metabolized and broken down in the bloodstream.
 As a result, while meth can be discovered using a blood drug test, the period for detection is narrow compared to other methods.
-Blood tests can be applied to detect the presence of a substance up to 2 days after the last dosage.
+Blood tests can detect the presence of a substance up to 2 days after the last dosage.

 What are the Implications of Second-Hand Meth Smoke?